OSSII/OXOOL/dev-assets/README.md

-# vagrant-assets
+# dev-assets

-Assets used in deploying the Vagrant development environment.
+Assets used in deploying the development environment.